Maryland launched online sports betting on Nov. 23, welcoming eligible adults to partake in the market statewide.

 Thus, if you live in a state without legal sports betting, and you try to place a bet using an app from a state where sports betting is legal, you’ll be stopped in your tracks.

 Maybe this has happened to you already?
 If so–no shame.
 But also, consider that you ran into a geofence.

 Another iteration of this point: If you live in a state where sports betting is legal (hooray for Maryland!), but you go visit your family in a state where it is not, your home state sports betting apps will block you from betting at your grandparents’ ranch in Texas.
 This is because there is no legal sports betting in Texas.

 Geocompliance requires you to follow the laws of the state you’re in, not the state where you live.

 How do I show geocompliance?

-Depending on whether you’re betting through your mobile device or through a PC or Mac, there are a few different ways to show you’re in Maryland.
+Depending on whether you’re betting through your mobile device or through a PC or Mac, there are a few different ways to verify you’re in Maryland.

-Phones and tablets make this easiest.
+Phones and tablets make this process easiest.
 Just turn on location services.